embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 The three methods in the `Dimensions` trait were replaced by a single `bounding_box` method.
 This should return a `Rectangle` which encompasses the entire shape.

-## Mock display

-The `MockDisplay`, used often for unit testing, now checks for pixel overdraw and out of bounds drawing by default.
-These additional checks can be disabled by using the `set_allow_overdraw` and `set_allow_out_of_bounds_drawing` methods, if required.

 ## Style module

 The `style` module has been removed.
 The items in it have been moved: